apache/apisix-website/blog/en/blog/2023/09/26/bi-weekly-report.md

 image: https://static.apiseven.com/uploads/2023/09/25/Ttkq3Ecr_%E7%A4%BE%E5%8C%BA%E5%8F%8C%E5%91%A8%E6%8A%A5-%E5%85%AC%E4%BC%97%E5%8F%B7%E5%A4%B4%E5%9B%BE-%E8%8B%B1%E6%96%87.png
 ---

-> We have recently made fixes and improvements to certain features of Apache APISIX.
-These include utilizing `xrpc` to support the dubbo protocol, enabling the recording of OpenTelemetry variables in the `access_log`, and allowing modification of request bodies in external plugins.
-For more details, please refer to the biweekly report.
+> We have recently made some fixes and improvements to specific features within Apache APISIX.
+These changes involve utilizing `xrpc` to support the dubbo protocol, enabling the recording of OpenTelemetry variables in the `access_log`, and allowing modification of request bodies in external plugins.
+For additional information, please consult the biweekly report.
 <!--truncate-->

 ## Introduction

-Apache APISIX grew up as a community from the first day it was open-sourced, and quickly became the most active open-source API gateway project in the world.
-These achievements are inseparable from the joint efforts of community partners.
+Apache APISIX has developed into a thriving community since its open-source debut, becoming the world's most active open-source API gateway project thanks to the collaborative efforts of our community partners.

-From 9.11 to 9.24, 23 contributors submitted 43 commits for Apache APISIX.
-Thank you for your contributions to Apache APISIX.
+Between September 11th and September 24th, a total of 23 contributors made 43 commits to Apache APISIX.
+We sincerely appreciate your contributions to Apache APISIX.

-We have recently fixed and improved some features, and the summary of the updates is as follows:
+We have recently addressed and enhanced various features, and here is a summary of the updates:

 1. Utilize `xrpc` to support the dubbo protocol